 sales agent's practice subject to the Act.
 At a minimum, when a sales

-agent performs a real estate brokerage activity for the first time,
+agent performs a type of real estate brokerage activity

-the broker must require that the sales agent receive coaching and
+must require that the sales agent receive coaching and assistance

 property management trust accounts, and other funds received from